nightingaleproject/vital_records_sandbox_ig/input/pagecontent/usage.md

 ##### Characteristics of Labor and Delivery
 If [ObservationNoneOfSpecifiedCharacteristicsOfLaborAndDelivery] is present in bundle, then the interpretation is that all individual risk factors are 'N'
 ##### Pregnancy Risk Factors
-If [ObservationNoneOfSpecifiedPregnancyRiskFactorsNew] is present in bundle, then the interpretation is that all individual risk factors are 'N'
+If [ObservationNoneOfSpecifiedPregnancyRiskFactors] is present in bundle, then the interpretation is that all individual risk factors are 'N'
 ##### Congenital Anomalies of Newborn
 If code=260413007 (None), then the interpretation is that all individual congenital anomalies are 'N'
 ##### Infection Present During Pregnancy